 Add a Class - with a Permission Number demo

 Classes can be dropped through the eighth day of instruction.
 It is the student's responsibility to verify their schedule and drop unwanted courses before the drop deadline via Student Center.
 If you are enrolled in the wrong class or section at the end of the term, you will receive a failing grade of “F” or “WU”.
 Following the end of the drop period, if you wish to withdraw from a class, you must do so by submitting a course withdrawal petition with approval signatures.
 Refer to the Withdrawal Information page for details.

 You MAY be dropped by an instructor for one of the reasons listed below:

 - Failure to attend the 1st class meeting: If you are unable to attend the first class meeting, prior arrangements should be made with the instructor.
-If you do not contact the instructor, you could be line-dropped.
-The instructor can line-drop students who fail to appear within the first thirty minutes of the first class meeting of a lecture, laboratory or activity class.
+If you do not contact the instructor, you could be dropped.
+The instructor can drop student from class if a student is not present at the end of the first class meeting of a lecture, laboratory or activity class.
 If enrolled in a lab/lecture combination, be sure to attend both courses during the first session.
 If you attend the lecture on the first day but miss the laboratory session, or vice versa, you may be dropped from both.

-Do not assume that you will be line-dropped from a class.
+Do not assume that you will be dropped from a class.
 It is the student's RESPONSIBILITY to drop all unwanted classes.

 - Failure to meet course requirements: Some classes have special pre-requisites or restrictions, require department or instructor consent, or are reserved for majors only.
 See the Cal Poly Catalog for course details.